-In late April, at Trinity United Church, 461 Park Ave.
-Newmarket we will join CAS staff and students to recognize their school achievements.
-As last year this will include both genders.
+On May 2, 2019, 10:00 a.m. at Trinity United Church, 461 Park Ave.
+Newmarket we will join York Region Children's Aid Society staff and students to recognize their school achievements.
+Again this year this event will include both genders.
 Our Trust provides scholarships for young women pursuing higher education.
 A private donation, the Lions Club and the Optimist Club are providing funds for our young men.

 Inn From the Cold Community Meal